-(b) Text line 1 (Name and Country Code) must use the same facility name and country code associated with the MIDB record.
+(b) Text line 1 (Name and Country Code) must use the same joint target name and country code associated with the MIDB record.
 A comma with one space and the associated country code will follow the name.
-Text font should be bold, Arial and text size 14.
+Text font should be bold, Calibri and text size 14.

 (c) Text line 2 will depict the BDA graphic.
-Text font should be bold, Arial, and font size 14pt.
+Text font should be bold, Calibri, and font size 14pt.

-(d) Text line 3 will include the BE, O-suffix, and CATCODE, associated with the MIDB record.
-Font type should be bold Arial and font size 10pt.
+(d) Text line 3 will include the explosives and incendiary device (EID) and category code (CATCODE) associated with the MIDB record.
+Font type should be bold Calibri and font size 10pt.

-(e) Text line 4 will identify the target facility's geo-coordinates, ICOD currency, and date of image.
-Separate each subject by three spaces with text font bold, Arial and font size 10pt.
+(e) Text line 4 will identify the target's geo-coordinates, ICOD currency, and date of the image.
+Separate each subject by three spaces with text font bold, Calibri and font size 10pt.

 (f) Text line 5 will identify the analyst responsible for annotating the graphic using appropriate analyst and quality controller identifiers.
-Font type should be bold, Arial and font size 10pt.
+Font type should be bold, Calibri and font size 10pt.

 (2) Remark Box.
-All BDA graphics will contain a free text box, beginning with the BDA remark, and include the classification paragraph marking, date and time of engagement, engaged entity or facility name, in vicinity of city where the target was engaged, weapons employed, PDA, confidence assessment, FDA, re-strike recommendations, estimated recuperation time, and end with a paragraph classification marking (left justified and on its own line).
+All BDA graphics will contain a free text box, beginning with the BDA remark, and include the classification paragraph marking, date and time of engagement, engaged entity or facility name, in vicinity of city where the target was engaged, weapons employed, PDA, confidence assessment, FDA, re-strike recommendations (optional), estimated recuperation time (optional), and end with a paragraph classification marking (left-justified and on its own line).
 BDA physical and functional damage can be included on the same graphic.